angular/angular/aio/content/guide/deprecations.md

 <option *ngFor="let optionName of options" [(value)]="optionName"></option>
 ```

-However, in practice, Angular simply ignores two-way bindings to template variables.
+However, in practice, Angular ignores two-way bindings to template variables.
 Starting in version 8, attempting to write to template variables is deprecated.
 In a future version, we will throw to indicate that the write is not supported.

 ```html
 <option *ngFor="let optionName of options" [value]="optionName"></option>